scarabx/lorien-legacies-1.20.1/README.md

 Powerful items given to the Garde to assist them in their survival on earth.
 Found as random loot in Loric chests inside Mogadorian bases.

 - **Strand of Green Stones:**
   Creates a blackhole.

 - **X-ray Stone:**
   Grants x-ray vision.

 - **Diamond-blade dagger:**
   Hilt wraps around your wrist.

 - **Joust Staff:**

   Two-sided spear with red, glowing and molten-hot blades.

 - **Red Bracelet:**
   Warns you from danger and deploys a shield in reaction to attacks.

 - **Porcupine Ball:**
   Thrown ball projectile that increases in size, destroys blocks and kills mobs on hit.

 - **Leather Sleeve:**
   Sleeve housing a sharp, retractable needle blade.

 - **Green Stone:**
   Propels user through water.

 ### Chimaera

-Shapeshifting animals sent with the Garde to protect them on earth.
+Morphing animals sent with the Garde to protect them on earth.
 Native to Lorien.
 Acquiring your own Chimaera is done by splashing your tamed wolf with Chimaera Essence which is given to the player when he receives a Legacy.
 To command your Chimaera, choose commands on page 5, titled Chimaera, in the radial menu. **These modes can't be used simultaneously.
 Previous mode is automatically deselected when next mode is chosen.
 Activate these modes with right-click:**

 - **Morph:**
   Right-click while looking at wolf (can be done from a distance) to cycle between forms, wolf -> parrot -> axolotl (with a bucket of tropical fish, used to make axolotl follow you) -> horse (with a saddle)-> wolf. **Be careful of turning Chimaera into parrot when badly hurt as forms share health.**

 - **Mark Target:**
   Right-click while looking at target and wolf will attack it.

 - **Call:**
   Right-click to tp all Chimaeras owned by you, to you.
 Doesn't work over long distances because Chimaeras' chunks get unloaded.
 For teleporting long distances, flying long distances with Avex and walking long distances, morph your Chimaera into a parrot and put it onto your shoulder.